gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 - **User Defined JavaScript functions**: Controls are mapped to a function in a user defined Javascript file: a javascrip object is defined in the file which acts the namespace for the controller and functions are added as required to handle various midi codes.
 The javascript file and object name space are set in midi mapping xml file
 - **ComponentsJS**:  JavaScript on steriods.
 ComponentsJS is library of objects used in the JavaScript file described above that abstracts the controller components into buttons, pots, encoders and other object classes.
 The component object are placed in groups objects to create a deck, FX unit and other logical units.

 A controller can use any combination of the patterns described above.
-JogWheel are problematic as there is no simple direct mapping type due to the different types of hardware and requires a script to work.
+JogWheel are problematic as there is no simple direct mapping type due to the different types of hardware and requires a script to work, this is due to the different hardwrae types.
+Denon MC2000 uses a basic capacative encoder jogwheel with clockwise and anti-clockwise rotations detected around a center value of 0x40

 The Denon MC2000 controller also has a number of idiosyncrasies that make it difficult to code and resulted in the extensive use of component objects